FreeshardBase/documentation/docs/user_guides/smart_home.md

 Navigate to *clients* and create a new client.
 Give it a name and a password.
 You will use this client for a first test.
-Later, it is advised to create a separate client for each IoT device you connect.
+Later, it is advised to create a separate client for each IoT device or service you connect.

 ![Screenshot of Cedalo clients](smart_home_img/cedalo_clients.png)
 ![Screenshot of new client](smart_home_img/cedalo_new_client.png)

-Next, navigate to *roles* and create a new role.
+Next, navigate to *roles* and create a new role and give it a name.
-You only need to give it a name.
+A role contains a set of permissions and can be assigned to clients.
-A role contains a set of permissions and in order for the client to be able to do anything, we have to give it some permissions through that role.
+This allows the clients to do the things that the assigned role permits them.
 So on the tab *ACLs*, add some permissions like seen in the screenshot.

 ![Screenshot of Cedalo roles](smart_home_img/cedalo_roles.png)
 ![Screenshot of new role](smart_home_img/cedalo_new_role.png)
 ![Screenshot of a role's ACL](smart_home_img/cedalo_role_acl.png)

-Lastly, go back to *clients* and assign the newly created and configured role to the client.
+Lastly, go back to *clients* and assign the newly created role to the client.
 Now, the client is allowed to do all the things that were configured in the role.

 ![Screenshot of a role's assignment](smart_home_img/cedalo_role_assign.png)